It's All About Health

 History

-In 2009, the Guthrie Complex Addition/Alteration project began.
-The project included a 49,000 square-foot addition to Guthrie Clinic, and more than two-thirds of existing facility renovations.
-The completed project consolidates primary care and enhances ancillary services to beneficiaries.
-The Guthrie Complex Expansion and Clinic Addition project was completed in 2011.
+In 2009, the Guthrie Ambulatory Health Care Clinic underwent a facility expansion and alteration project.
+The project included a 49,000-square-foot addition to the Guthrie Clinic and renovations to more than two-thirds of the existing facility.
+The project, completed in 2011, consolidated primary care and enhanced ancillary services to beneficiaries.

 The Distinctive Unit Insignia for the Fort Drum MEDDAC is a silver metal and enamel device 1 1/8 inches in overall height consisting of a maroon cross bearing a silver staff entwined by a light green serpent between and interlaced by two green pine trees.
 This is all in front of a silver mountain peak with a white snow cap.
 The maroon and white/silver colors are traditionally associated with the Army Medical Corps.
 Green denotes hope, good health and growth.
 A cross denotes medical care and healing.
 The staff and serpent are adapted from the staff of Aesculapius, the mythological God of Medicine.